centre-for-language-speech-technology/CLST-2020/README.md

 4. Run `poetry shell`
 5. `cd equestria`
 6. `./manage.py migrate` to initialise the database
+7. `./manage.py createsuperuser` to create the first user
-7. `./manage.py runserver` to run a testing server
+8. `./manage.py runserver` to run a testing server